Glossary

 • Recurrent Neural Networks (RNNs): Tanh was commonly used in the hidden states of RNNs and variants like Long Short-Term Memory (LSTM) networks, especially for tasks in Natural Language Processing (NLP).
 Its bounded range helps regulate the information flow within the recurrent connections.
 See Understanding LSTMs for more details.

 • Sentiment Analysis: In older NLP models, Tanh helped map features extracted from text (e.g., word embeddings processed by an RNN) to a continuous range, representing sentiment polarity from negative (-1) to positive (+1).
-Resources from organizations like the Stanford NLP Group provide background on such techniques.
+You can find relevant datasets for sentiment analysis on platforms like Kaggle.

 • Control Systems and Robotics: In Reinforcement Learning (RL), Tanh is sometimes used as the final activation function for policies that output continuous actions bounded within a specific range (e.g., controlling motor torque between -1 and +1).
-Frameworks like OpenAI Gym are often used in RL research.
+Frameworks like Gymnasium (formerly OpenAI Gym) are often used in RL research.

 While modern architectures like Ultralytics YOLO often utilize functions like SiLU for tasks such as object detection, understanding Tanh remains valuable.
 It provides context for the evolution of activation functions and might still appear in specific network designs or legacy systems.
-Frameworks like PyTorch and TensorFlow provide implementations of Tanh.
+Frameworks like PyTorch and TensorFlow provide standard implementations of Tanh.
 You can train and experiment with different activation functions using platforms like Ultralytics HUB.
+The Papers with Code website also lists research that utilizes Tanh.